fdoxyz/visualcosita/src/content/post/docker-tests-in-jenkins.md

 	$(mocha) $(options)
 ```

 If the env variable `MOCHA_FILE` is set, then the JUnit reporter will be used to be consumed by Jenkins (stats, analytics and stuff).
-This way developers execute a normal mocha test suite but when executed by Jenkins (later on) will use a custom reporter.
+This way developers execute a normal mocha test suite but when executed by Jenkins (next step) will use a custom reporter.

 ### Job configuration & build steps